z4f1r0v/zafirov.me/content/posts/fulfillment_tech.md

 Modern day software is not written in isolation.
 Building and maintaining it at scale is very much a team[^1] endeavour.
-Thus, to be considered for a developer position - not to mention a "senior" one - candidates need to posses good communication skills.
+Thus, to be considered for a developer position - not to mention a "senior" one - candidates need to possess good communication skills.
 Communication for me means a proficient level of English (I consider that the standard in tech for now) across reading, listening, writing and speaking.

 Examples where communication is key include: